VMFA’S CURIOSITY CAMPS FOR 3–5 YEAR OLDS

-- Campers must be checked in by an authorized adult who will assist with COVID-19 screening each day.
+- Campers must be checked in by an authorized adult.

-- Physical distancing of 6ft is essential.
-Please be mindful of your space and others, especially while waiting in line.
+- Please be mindful and physically distance from others while waiting in line.

-- For everyone’s health and safety, only students, staff, and interns are typically allowed in the studios (no caregivers or siblings).
+- Only students, staff, and interns are typically allowed in the studios (no caregivers or siblings).

 When campers are ready for dismissal, a staff person will begin the checkout process.
-Please form a single line for check out.
-We ask that you continue to be respectful of other families by providing at least 6ft of physical distance and allowing room for existing traffic.
 Staff will check IDs while you wait and gather students every few minutes.

-- Authorized adults are required to show a valid Photo ID before we can release a camper from the studio.
+- Authorized adults must show a valid Photo ID before we can release a camper from the studio.

 - Checkout is located in the Art Education Center.

-- If you need to pick up your child early from camp, we ask that you make arrangements during check-in, when possible.
+- If you need to pick up your child early from camp, make arrangements during check-in, when possible.
 Otherwise, camp staff may not always be available to assist you right away.

 - In the event of an emergency, phone Visitor Services at 804.340.1405 and ask them to radio camp staff.

 Pick-up time begins promptly at the end of camp (noon).
 Late pick-ups may result in dismissal from the program.
-If your child is not picked up within 10 minutes, VMFA staff will attempt to reach you, the pick-up person for that day, and other contacts.
+If your child is not picked up within 10 minutes, VMFA staff will attempt to reach you first, and then other contacts.
 If you are running late, leave a message at 804.340.1343.